mechagic/mechagic.github.io/src/extras/gitgudring.md

   - *Stuff like images, a good amount of text, among other things.
 If it doesn't have those, then you aren't getting in.*
 - It has to be hand coded
   - *No wix, google site, carrd or strawpage shenaniganery here*
+  - *Websites that are made via an SSG are hand-coded*
 - Widget should be on your site prior to being added
 - No hate speech or harmful stuff
 - Widget must be somewhere obvious